Software & Platforms

 DCell

 DCell is a VNN embedded in the hierarchical structure of 2,526 subsystems comprising a eukaryotic cell.
 Trained on several million genotypes, DCell simulates cellular growth nearly as accurately as laboratory observations.
-DCell provides a foundation for decoding the genetics of disease, drug resistance and synthetic life.
+DCell provides a foundation for decoding the genetics of disease, drug resistance, and synthetic life.
 Source code is available via Github.

-Related papers: Ma J, Yu MK, Fong S, Ono K, Sage E, Demchak B, Sharan R, Ideker T. Using deep learning to model the hierarchical structure and function of a cell.
-Nat Methods.
-2018 Apr;15(4):290-298. doi: 10.1038/nmeth.4627.
-Epub 2018 Mar 5.
-PMID: 29505029; PMCID: PMC5882547.
+Related paper: Ma J, Yu MK, Fong S, Ono K, Sage E, Demchak B, Sharan R, Ideker T. Using deep learning to model the hierarchical structure and function of a cell.
+Nat Methods (2018) [PDF] [PubMed]

 Hierarchical Community Decoding Framework (HiDeF)